terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 func (k Keeper) UpdateRewardPolicy(ctx sdk.Context) (newRewardWeight sdk.Dec)
 ```

-At the end of each epoch, this funtion calculates the next value of the Reward Weight monetary lever.
+At the end of each epoch, this function calculates the next value of the Reward Weight monetary lever.

 Using $w_t$ as the current reward weight, and $b$ as the [`SeigniorageBurdenTarget`](#seigniorageburdentarget) parameter: